dvbportal/cloudnode-doc/git.rst

 if they exist in your Git repository, so they can be used by the platform for special purposes:

-mnt/ Used for mounting your app's Cloud Storage. log/ Used for log collection.
-See Logging for details and usage. tmp/ Writeable directory available for transient file storage.
+**/mnt** - Used for mounting your app's Cloud Storage.

+**/log** - Used for log collection.
+See Logging for details and usage.

+**/tmp** - Writeable directory available for transient file storage.
 See Platform Prerequisites for details and usage.

+.. _submodules:

 Submodules
 ~~~~~~~~~~